m0sys/prioritize-and-brief/README.md

              >
  </div>
  <p align="left">
- You can begin to prioritise your tasks, and give yourself a little brief before commencing to complete your task.
+ You can begin to prioritize your tasks, and give yourself a little brief before commencing to complete your task.
 In order for you to brief you will have to tap on the vertical 3-dotted icon
     which will open up a popup menu with the option to go to the briefing-screen.
 </p>
 <h3 align="center">And Much More!</h3>